shivampal2004/Camera-Landing-Page/README.md

 # Camera-Landing-Page
-This is a mini project of landing page with a collapsable side menu without using JavaScript
+This is a mini project of landing page with a collapsable side menu without using JavaScript.